 Like every electronic device, the doorbell also has a life span and after using it for a long time it starts wearing and tearing.
 Also, the wiring connections may get misplaced and you need to check if all the wires are in their places.

-Sticking button and wire shot are the only reasons for a wired doorbell but for wireless doorbells sometimes frequency crashes can also be a reason.
+Sticking buttons and wire shots are the only reasons for a wired doorbell but for wireless doorbells sometimes frequency crashes can also be a reason.

 Like wired doorbells sometimes wireless doorbells can also have a problem.
 Wired doorbells have the threat of being wire short whereas wireless has the issue of frequency.